-AB 483 would expand access to school-based health and mental health services by encouraging more schools to participate in the LEA BOP program and to bill for more eligible services, thereby increasing funding available to support student services.
+AB 2034 would expand access to school-based health and mental health services by encouraging more schools to participate in the LEA BOP program and to bill for more eligible services, thereby increasing funding available to support student services.
 The bill would require DHCS to reform the process by which it audits claims from the LEA BOP program in the following ways:

-- Ensure that schools are reimbursed for all eligible services not precluded by federal law; - Complete all audits and notify the LEA of the findings within 12 months of the claims;

-- Perform final settlement of audits, including completion of the appeals, within 3 years; - Provide technical assistance to an LEA and assist them with a corrective action plan if more than 25% of claims are required to be repaid; - Expedite appeals of audits requiring repayment of more than 50% of an LEAs total claims; - Involve key stakeholders in the formulation of any state plan amendments required to implement these provisions; and - Report annually on the number of LEA BOP audits completed, the amount of funds disallowed, and any technical assistance provided to LEAs.
+- Ensure that schools are reimbursed for all eligible services that are not precluded by federal law; - Conduct targeted risk assessment audits of no more than 10% of LEA claims per year; - Complete all audits and notify the LEA of the findings within 12 months of submission of the claims; - Perform final settlement of audits, including completion of the appeals process, within 3 years; - Provide technical assistance to an LEA and assist them in developing a corrective action plan if more than 25% of their total claims are disallowed; - Expedite appeals of audits disallowing more than 50% of an LEAs total claims; - Involve key stakeholders in the formulation of any state plan amendments required to implement these provisions; and - Report annually on the number of LEA BOP audits completed, the amount of funds disallowed, and any technical assistance provided to LEAs.